 Terpenes in Aromatherapy

 Aromatherapy may help us replenish our terpenes.
 Remember, essential oils have synergistic effects.
-That is what happens when different oils are combined and instead of just adding benefits, they play off each other’s effects.
-In forest bathing, you benefit from the terpenes and other secondary metabolites from hundreds of different plant species, so it would make sense that aromatherapeutic methods using combinations of oils have a synergistic effect.
+That is what happens when different oils are combined and instead of just adding benefits, they play off each other’s positive effects.
+In forest bathing, you benefit from the terpenes and other secondary metabolites from hundreds of different plant species, so it would make sense that aromatherapeutic methods using combinations of oils have a synergistic effect

 Since there are tens of thousands of terpenes in nature, no single aromatherapy product provides you with all of them.
 However, with proper blending, you can be provided with a meaningful number.
 One researcher in France proposes that the synergistic effects of essential oils are so powerful that the combinations are more powerful than the sum of the individual oils.